Dual-Iron/RwModLoader/MODDERS.md

     // You needn't reset `num` because that frees no memory.
 You can if you want to, though.
     // num = default;

-    // You should reset `num` because that frees a lot of memory. player = default;
+    // You should reset `player` because that frees a lot of memory. player = default;
   }
   ```